chinmaygarde/solar_flare/README.md

 SolarFlare
 ----------

+WiFi-ZigBee mesh nodes and Android app for mobile disaster response.

-Mobile Hardware for Software Engineers Assignments
+Project for the CMUSV course Mobile Hardware for Software Engineers.